Kelvin Banks Jr.: Early life

 Banks was born on March 10, 2004, in Humble, Texas.
 He attended Summer Creek High School.
 Banks was rated a five-star recruit and initially committed to play college football at Oregon over offers from Texas, LSU, Texas A&M, and Oklahoma State.
 He later decommitted after Oregon head coach Mario Cristobal left the program.
 Banks later signed to play at the University of Texas at Austin.

 College career

 Banks enrolled at Texas in July 2022.
 He was named the Longhorns' starting left tackle entering his freshman season.
 Banks was named a semifinalist for the Shaun Alexander Award as a freshman in 2022 and was named a member of the All Big-12 first team in 2023.
 In 2024, he was named First Team All-SEC and won the Jacobs Blocking Trophy and the Lombardi Award, as the best lineman in college football that year.
 Banks was also awarded the Outland Trophy, which is awarded to the best interior lineman in college football.

 On January 12, 2025, Banks declared for the 2025 NFL draft.

 Professional career

 Banks was selected by the New Orleans Saints ninth overall in the first round of the 2025 NFL draft.
 He signed his four-year rookie contract worth $27.73 million fully guaranteed.

+Banks started all of the Saints' 17 games in his rookie season and was graded as one of the league's better left tackles despite being a rookie.
+In 681 pass-blocking snaps, Banks allowed just five sacks and only three accepted penalties with minimal secondary assistance.
+In run-blocking, Banks ranked second among all rookie linemen regardless of position per Pro Football Focus.
+Banks was named to the 2025 PFWA All-Rookie Team.